 Parking on school property is a privilege which can be revoked at any time.
-The school district retains the authority to conduct routine patrols of the parking lot and inspections of the exterior of student automobiles on school property.
+The school district retains the authority to conduct routine patrols of the parking lot and inspections of the exterior of student automobiles, and other motorized transportation including, but not limited to: dirt bikes, motorcycles, ORV's, snowmobiles, etc. parked on school property.
 The interiors of student vehicles may be inspected whenever a school authority has reasonable suspicion to believe that illegal or unauthorized materials are contained inside.
 Such patrols may be conducted without notice, without student consent, and without a search warrant.